 Firebrick extends the life of your stove and radiates heat more evenly.
 Check to see that all firebricks are in their correct positions and have not become misaligned during shipping or assembly.
-If removed for ease of locating stove, firebrick must be replaced before firing.
+If removed for ease of locating stove, firebrick and ash dump cover must be replaced before firing.
 See diagrams, fig. 13a - 13c, for proper positioning.